 Key words: friction induced vibration, tribological experiment, ceramics, sliding friction, tribometrology

 Source of funding: GUT, State Committee for Scientific Research (Grant No. 7 T07B 021 15)

-CA projects, design, diagnostics and analyses of machines and elements
+CA projects, design, analyses of machines and elements

 Source of funding: GUT

 Artificial neural network technology (ANN), as a part of artificial intelligence methodology (AI), is a extended tool for data analysis.
 Our field of interest covers applications of the ANN (and other methods of AI) in, widely understood CAD of mechanical systems, especially in pneumatics and tribo-systems.

 Researches conducted allow to improve real-time simulation and optimisation of pneumatic systems (mostly, by the use of fast neural models of pneumatic devices), to propose new design methods in pneumatics (i.e. new method of selection of pneumatic control valve from catalogue) and to improve data analysis from tribology experiments.
 Currently the research works are concentrated on improving of our technology in pneumatics and on application of ANN for wear prediction.

 Key words: artificial intelligence, artificial neural networks, computer aided design